Tannaka duality over ring spectra: Spectral algebra

 \begin{dfn} An $\infty$-category $C$ is said to be \textit{stable} if it is pointed, admits finite limits and colimits and pullback and pushout squares coincide. \end{dfn}

 Note that if a functor between stable $\infty$-categories is left or right exact it is automatically exact.
 Let $\Catinf^{\perp}$ denote the full subcategory of $\Catinf$ spanned by stable $\infty$-categories and exact functors.

 Let $C$ be a pointed $\infty$-category and $f:x\ra y$ an arrow in $C$.
 A \textit{kernel} of $f$ is a pullback $x\times_y0$ and a \textit{cokernel} of $f$ is a pushout $y\coprod_x0$.
 They are uniquely determined up to equivalence in $C$.
 A full subcategory of a stable $\infty$-category is said to be a \textit{stable subcategory} if it contains a zero object and is closed under the formation of kernels and cokernels.

 The $\infty$-category $\Catinf^{\perp}$ admits all (small) limits and all (small) filtered colimits (Theorem 1.1.4.4 and Proposition 1.1.4.6 of \cite{L1}).
-The structure of a stable $\infty$-category induces a heavy simplification of the nature of its limits and colimits: if $\kappa$ is a regular cardinal, then a stable $\infty$-category has all $\kappa$-small limits (resp. colimits) if and only if it has $\kappa$-small products (resp. coproducts).
+The structure of a stable $\infty$-category induces a heavy simplification of the nature of its limits and colimits~: if $\kappa$ is a regular cardinal, then a stable $\infty$-category has all $\kappa$-small limits (resp. colimits) if and only if it has $\kappa$-small products (resp. coproducts).
 Furthermore, an exact functor between stable $\infty$-categories preserves $\kappa$-small limits (resp. colimits) if and only if it preserves $\kappa$-small products (resp. coproducts).

 Let $C$ be a pointed $\infty$-category with finite limits.
 The \textit{loop functor} $\Omega$ of $C$ is the endomorphism of $C$ given by

 This functor admits a left adjoint